Brownian motion is a random motion of particles in a fluid due to their collisions with other atoms or molecules of the gas or liquid.

-But, he was not able to properly explain the phenomenon that what mechanism causes this motion.
+But, he was not able to properly explain the phenomenon and what mechanism causes this motion.
 Therefore, as a result, pedesis or transport phenomenon remained unexplained till 1905.

-In the year 1905, Albert Einstein published a paper that precisely explained every minute detail that how pollen grains were being moved by each and every individual water molecules.
+In the year 1905, Albert Einstein published a paper that precisely explained every minute detail that how pollen grains were being moved by each and every individual water molecule.

 By all means, the explanation given by Albert Einstein solidified the observation given by Robert brown regarding the transport phenomenon.
 Hence, making the Pedesis as one of the biggest contributions to the field of science.